4 Types of Scam Calls to Watch Out For

 Know what to watch for

 Today's criminals depend on scam calls and impostor scams to prey on unsuspecting individuals and steal their money.
-Learning to recognize the signs of a scam call can help protect you and your money.
+Learning to recognize the signs of a scam call can help protect you and your money from a social engineering attack.

 - Whenever someone you don't know calls, texts or emails you with an urgent request, be extremely suspicious.